 The differential pro-inflammatory response elicited by sagB and phePsaeR could explain their contrasting behaviour in the synergy phenomenon

 The use of the zebrafish NFκB reporter line did not yield as much results as anticipated due to some limitations.
 First, off-target expression in the neuromasts, though reported in the original publication (Kanther et al. 2011), and general background green fluorescence made whole-body quantification not sensitive enough.
 Then, embryos were obtained from heterozygous parents, resulting in less than 50% embryos expressing the reporter transgene.
 Off-target expression in the neuromasts helped select the transgenic embryos but only on the second day post-fertilisation.
 This is why selected embryos were infected one day later than the usual infection protocol, thus decreasing the likelihood of abscess formation.
 Although all the embryos could have been infected one day post-fertilisation and then selected the next day, more of them would have died of the infection, therefore reducing also the possibility of imaging abscesses in live embryos.
 The wide variation in intensity measurements between independent experiments could not be explained.
 Indeed, software acquisition settings were the same for each independent imaging although it is possible that minor mechanical settings on the microscope may have been different.
-Moreover it was also unclear if the zebrafish reporter line was expressing the transgene properly.
+Moreover, it was also unclear if the zebrafish reporter line was expressing the transgene properly.
 The fact that not all abscesses triggered NFκB expression was indeed unexpected.
 However, in sepsis patients, a decrease in production of pro-inflammatory cytokines by phagocytes was reported (Santos et al. 2016).
 This could explain why small abscesses did not result in NFκB expression.
 However, large abscesses found in the anterior region of embryos usually resulted in strong GFP expression whilst similar abscesses in the posterior region did not.
 An explanation for this dichotomy could be that as the essential organs are located in the anterior part of embryos (Dahm and Nüsslein-Volhard 2002), tissue damage in this region is more likely to result in inflammation.
 The NFκB expression assay would have therefore yielded better data if the reporter line was homozygous for the transgene and off-target expression more limited.